| ||Format||Pages||Price|| |

 Significance and Use

-The goal is to provide test methods that are reliable and can be performed by a sufficiently skilled end user or manufacturer in the hope that it will result in a better understanding of the operation of radiation thermometers and also promote improved communication between the manufacturers and the end users.
+4.2 The goal is to provide test methods that are reliable and can be performed by a sufficiently skilled end user or manufacturer.
+It is hoped that it will result in a better understanding of the operation of radiation thermometers and also promote improved communication between the manufacturers and the end users.
 A user without sufficient knowledge and experience should seek assistance from the equipment makers or other expert sources, such as those found at the National Institute of Standards and Technology in Gaithersburg, Maryland.

-Use these test methods with the awareness that there are other parameters, particularly spectral range limits and temperature resolution, which impact the use and characterization of radiation thermometers for which test methods have not yet been developed.
+4.3 These test methods should be used with the awareness that there are other parameters, particularly spectral range limits and temperature resolution, which impact the use and characterization of radiation thermometers and for which test methods have not yet been developed.

 4.3.2 Spectral range limits are the upper and lower limits to the wavelength band of radiant energy to which the instrument responds.
 These limits are generally expressed in micrometers (μm) and include the effects of all elements in the measuring optical path.
-At the spectral response limits, the transmission of the measuring optics is 5 % of peak transmission (see Fig. 1).
+At the spectral response limits, the transmission of the measuring optics is 5 % of peak transmission.
+(See .)

 1.1 The test methods described in these test methods can be utilized to evaluate the following six basic operational parameters of a radiation thermometer (single waveband type):